propelling-coding/Void-gaming-tutorial/README.md

 sudo xbps-install xorg-server-xwayland xorg-server-xwayland-32bit

-Furthermore, if Xwayland refuses to work (this can be seen simply if steam refuses to launch), you may need Xwayland satilite.
+Furthermore, if Xwayland refuses to work, you may need Xwayland satilite.
 Install like this:

 sudo xbps-install xwayland-satellite